MolBIFFM/diana/README.md

 **n**etwork **a**nalysis for post-translational modification mass spectrometry data.

-Upon infection, numerous host proteins exhibit measurable changes in post-translational modification, motivating the identification of associated cellular processes relevant to host response.
+Upon infection by different pathogens, measurable changes in post-translational modification of numerous host proteins occur, motivating the identification of associated cellular processes relevant to host response.

 DIANA facilitates customizable analysis of differential post-translational modification at distinct times of measurement as captured by mass-spectrometry